Skip to content

 .end method

-1. Modify this function class definition to include the Frida Gadget script and increment the value of its .locals property to account for the change:
+1. Modify this method to include the Frida Gadget script and increment the value of its .locals property to account for the change.

 smali